 2. Occasionally, a boat will ignore certain stops or will terminate its run before the end of the line.
 The placard or electronic signboard on the boat will indicate any such deviations.
 (Either that, or the conductor will shoo you off.)

-5. If you board at a stop that doesn't have a ticket office, approach the conductor immediately after boarding and ask for a biglietto.
+5. In theory, if you board at a stop that doesn't have a ticket office or machine, you can approach the conductor immediately after boarding and ask for a biglietto.
 Otherwise, you could be fined heavily for traveling without a ticket.
+But read this first.

 6. Be sure to validate your ticket before boarding the boat.
-If your ticket has a magnetic stripe, hold it up to the electronic reader (see inset photo) and wait for a "beep."
-If you've given an old-style paper ticket, insert it in the yellow stamping machine and listen for a "thunk."
+Hold your ticket close to the electronic reader (see inset photo) until you see a green light flash or hear a beep.

-7. You can save money on public transportation by purchasing a 12- to 72-hour ACTV Tourist Travel Card from any vaporetto ticket booth.
-A more expensive option is the tourist office's Venice Connected pass (formerly the Venice Card) which has a complicated pricing scheme but offers services beyond transportation.
+7. You can save money on public transportation by purchasing a 12-hour to seven-day ACTV Tourist Travel Card from any vaporetto ticket booth.
+A more expensive option is the tourist office's Venezia Unica Tourist Pass (formerly the Venice Connected card) which has a complicated pricing scheme but offers services beyond transportation.
 We recommend the ACTV Tourist Travel Cards, which are easier to buy and are a better value for most visitors.

-8. If you're staying in Venice for an extended period or plan to visit several times within a three-year period, consider buying an imob.venezia card, which will let you buy vaporetto tickets at cheap residents' rates.
+8. If you're staying in Venice for an extended period or plan to visit several times within a five-year period, consider buying a Venezia Unica long-term stored-value card, which will let you purchase vaporetto tickets at cheap residents' rates.

 10. Most ACTV boats are now wheelchair-accessible.
 Vaporetti on the most popular routes (1 and 2) are flat-decked boats where wheelchairs, strollers, and baby carriages can roll on or off easily, with a hand from the boat conductor if necessary.
 In recent years, motoscafi (which have cabins inside the hull) have been redesigned with wheelchair areas on the entry decks.